The 6 Best Portable Grills and Travel BBQs

 We set out to find the best portable grills and travel BBQs for your summer park gatherings and camping trips.
-First, we looked at 20 top models and selected six for a side-by-side grill-off.
+First, we looked at 20 top models and selected seven for a side-by-side grill-off.
 We then evaluated each grill for how easy it was to transport and cook on.
 Not all portable grills are created equal — we help you find the perfect one for your needs.

 Read the full review below >